 In the irony of this, the show became more childish than the pre-movie ones, relies on disgusting, crude jokes instead of ridiculous jokes that can be enjoyed by both kids and adults with some surreal stuff.

 Periphery Demographic: College students, even more so in recent years due to the teens/adults who grew up watching the show as kids.
 This led to SpongeBob and friends becoming prime memetic material.

 Spongebob gets this sometimes.
 Although he has been flanderized into an annoying, obnoxious man-child, he can still be a nice guy, depending on the episode, yet some fans demonize him even when he doesnít cause trouble.

 Mrs. Puff is this and the Draco in Leather Pants.
-Fans hate her, ignoring the fact that Spongebob has landed her in the hospital and how she pretty much has no reason to like or respect him, while other fans actually wanted her to succeed in killing Spongebob.
+Fans hate her, ignoring the fact that Spongebob has landed her in the hospital and she has no reason to like or respect him, while other fans actually wanted her to succeed in killing Spongebob.